This web site is called ongoing and is written by me, Tim Bray.

 Affiliations · As the disclaimer on the front page says, the opinions expressed here are my own, usually nobody sees them before they’re published, and neither my employer (when I have one) nor any other party necessarily agree with them.
 Having said that, I think it’s important that readers know who pays the person who’s writing what they’re reading.

-I am currently an employee of Amazon.com, working in the Vancouver office on a bunch of Amazon Web Services things including Amazon Simple Queue Service (SQS), Amazon Simple Notification Service (SNS), Amazon Simple Workflow Service (SWF), AWS Auto Scaling, and Amazon CloudWatch Events.
-I am also an advisor to Auth0.
-My employment history prior to that:
+Between December of 2014 and April of 2020 I was employed by Amazon.com as a Senior Principal Technologist, then VP/Distinguished Engineer, working in the Vancouver office on a bunch of Amazon Web Services things including Amazon Simple Queue Service (SQS), Amazon Simple Notification Service (SNS), AWS Step Functions, Amazon EventBridge, and Amazon MQ.

 Between March of 2010 and March of 2014, I was an employee of Google.